yamunariver/Az104/README.md

+## You have two Azure subscriptions named Sub1 and Sub2.

+Sub1 contains a virtual network named VNet1 and a VPN gateway.
+Sub2 contains a virtual network named VNet2.

+You have an on-premises device named Device1 that runs Windows and has a Point-to-Site (P2S) VPN client installed.

+You configure network peering between VNet1 and VNet2.

+You need to ensure that Device1 can access VNet2 when a VPN connection is established.

+What should you do?

+Select only one answer.

+` `

+`Create a private endpoint in Sub2.`

+`Deploy Azure Front Door to Sub2.`

+`Download and reinstall the P2S VPN client on Device1.`

+`Run the `New-SelfSignedCertificate` cmdlet on Device1.`

+`Point-to-Site (P2S) VPN clients must be downloaded and reinstalled again after virtual network peering is successfully configured to ensure that the new routes are downloaded to the client.`

+`A private endpoint and Azure Front Door are not required nor used to be able to access VNet2 from VNet1.`

+`Device1 already has a digital certificate when you install the P2S VPN client, so you do not need to create new certificate manually.`

-You need to generate the shared access signature (SAS) token required to authorize a request to a resource.
+## You need to generate the shared access signature (SAS) token required to authorize a request to a resource.

 Which two parameters are required for the SAS token?
 Each correct answer presents part of the solution